carpentries-incubator/reproducible-publications-quarto/_episodes/07-code-chunks.md

 > Find a complete list of code chunk options on Knitr developer, Yihui Xie's, [online guide to knitr](https://yihui.org/knitr/options/).
 Or, you can find a brief list of all options on the R Markdown Reference guide on page 3 accesible through the RStudio Interface by navigating to the main menu bar `Help > Cheat Sheets > R Markdown Reference Guide`.
 {: .callout}

-Again, The chunk name is the only value other than r in the code chunk options that doesn’t require a tag (i.e. the "= VALUE" part of `option = VALUE`).
+The chunk name is the only value other than r in the code chunk options that doesn’t require a tag (i.e. the "= VALUE" part of `option = VALUE`).
 So these chunk options will always require a tag whose syntax looks like:

 `{r chunk-label, option = VALUE}`